Munich locations and origins of NSDAP

 It was nowhere more than Munich to witness the rise of Hitler’s confidence as a political spokesman within the beer halls to the very extent, which would push him to challenge the Bavarian government on November 8-9, 1923 in pursuit of what would be made history as the ‘Beer Hall Putsch’.
 Years after that May afternoon 1913, the DAP party encouraged by Hitler’s charisma, would open its first headquarter and establish the semi-military formations, known as the ‘stormtroopers’.
-Thousands of its member would take the personal oath to Hitler, would form an approving devotion to his speeches and vision of the future as well as millions of Germans would journey to Munich to attend the regime’s sacred places and museums, spirited and benedicted by Hitler first-hand.
+Thousands of its members would take the personal oath to Hitler, would form an approving devotion to his speeches and vision of the future as well as millions of Germans would journey to Munich to attend the regime’s sacred places and museums, spirited and benedicted by Hitler first-hand.

 HITLER’S HOME 1913-1914

-Joachim Fest writes on Hitler, who left Vienna on May 24, 1913, by mean of a Vienna-Munich train.
+Joachim Fest writes on Hitler, who left Vienna on May 24, 1913, by means of a Vienna-Munich train.
 A station, which could be met with the statements of Toland and Ullrich, that the future German fuhrer stepped into the platform of the HAUPTBAHNHOF on a sunny Sunday of May 25.
 Meanwhile, Ian Kershaw operates the fact that Hitler was registered in the local police department on May 26, 1913.
 One of the only first-hand sources on the ‘Munich’ period of Adolf Hitler’s life before his army service is associated with RUDOLF HAUSLER, a young student at that time.
 A twenty-year-old grandee, born into a family of a deep-pocketed Viennese family, Hausler got into friendship with Hitler within the Mannerheim hostel for men back in February 1913, only two months prior to the departure to Munich.
 Upon the arriving, the two young men rented a modesty furnitured room on Schleissheimerstrasse 34, 20 minutes walk from the railway station, only five minutes distanced from the LOWENBRAUKELLER beerhouse and a few city block from the apartment that was placed by Lenin some eleven years before (the fact, beyond Hitler’s knowledge).